Zeysthingz/ROS-OBJECT-CLASSIFICATION/README.md

-### OBJECT CLASSIFICATION BY ROS2
+## OBJECT CLASSIFICATION BY ROS2

-First step of this project dataset downloaded and divided three part as train test validation images.
+First step of this project was dataset downloading second step was dividing three part as train, test and  validation dataset images.
-%70 of the dataset is train data , %20 of dataset is validation data and %10 of dataset is test data.
+%70 of the dataset was train data , %20 of dataset was validation data and %10 of dataset was test data.
 Pretrained Resnet-50 and VGG-16 models were trained for comparison purposes.
-VGG-16 gave better results than Resnet-50
 Here is results :

-* #### RESNET-50
+### RESNET-50
-Resnet-50 Accuracy and Loss Graphic

 * Precision - Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.